treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 But the means of interaction I've noticed most is Twitter.
 I'm unlikely to send most of the people I meet at PyCon an email, but I try to add most of the people I meet to my [PyCon list][] on Twitter.

+**2024 note**: Twitter is not nearly as active as it was when I originally wrote this post.
+I now use a mix of Twitter and Mastodon, though I'm sure some folks will be on Threads, Bluesky, or some other real-time online social network as well.
+Unfortunately, there's no one network anymore. 🤷

-If you're not completely opposed to it, **I recommend getting a Twitter account to make it easier to passively keep up with folks from PyCon after the conference ends**.
+If you're not completely opposed to it, **I recommend getting Mastodon and/or Twitter accounts to make it easier to passively keep up with folks from PyCon after the conference ends**.
-You don't have to use Twitter all the time to get value from it, you could just use it as a modern day [rolodex][] of sorts.
+You don't have to use these networks all the time to get value from it, you could just use it as a modern day [rolodex][] of sorts.
-Twitter isn't the only way people stay in touch, but it's an extremely easy passive way to stay in touch.
+Online social networks are not the only way people stay in touch, but it's an extremely easy passive way to stay in touch.

-If you do get a Twitter account, I recommend adding a saved search for "pycon2019 OR pycon" to your Twitter app or to [TweetDeck][] (if you use it) to **follow a bit of the random PyCon-related Twitter chatter during the conference** and to like/reply/interact with others online.
+If you do get a Mastodon and/or Twitter account, I recommend adding a saved search for "PyCon2024 OR PyCon OR PyConUS OR PyConUS2024" to your to **follow a bit of the random PyCon-related Twitter chatter during the conference** and to like/reply/interact with others online.
+I know I will be adding the `#PyConUS` hashtag to my Mastodon feed while at the conference this year!

-Sometimes **people on Twitter will ask if anyone would like to join them for dinner** and you might decide to reply and say you'd like to join.
+Sometimes **people on social networks will ask if anyone would like to join them for dinner** and you might decide to reply and say you'd like to join.
 Sometimes you'll recognize the face or name of someone you met over breakfast or someone you recognize from another part of the internet.
 If you're feeling comfortable with it, you could send a tweet to that person to ask if they'd like to meet up and chat during one of the breaks.